moaeedsajid/AirPassengers_TimeSeries/README.md

 Just a short example of a TS ARIMA model on the AIR Passengers dataset from R

-HTMl available for viewing at https://moaeedsajid.github.io/AirPassengers_TimeSeries/
+HTML available for viewing at https://moaeedsajid.github.io/AirPassengers_TimeSeries/